Skip to content

 Chair: Rob Whalen

-Vice Chair: Lisa Deere, UL
+Co-Vice Chair: Lisa Deere, UL

-Vice Chair: Paul Stella, Toyota Canada
+Co-Vice Chair: Paul Stella, Toyota

 Past Chair: Lorne Lipkus, Lipkus Law